Basic Experimental Design

 How much is the way we categorize the natural world a matter or politics, convenience, or sentiment, versus externally valid, "hard" science?
 Many astronomers and planetary scientists - much less the Disney Corp. - have a sentimental attachment to Pluto as our distant planetary underdog.
 However, who actually decides whether something is a planet, and on what grounds?

 Pluto is in the Kuiper Belt, a region of ice and rock past Neptune.
-As we have learned more about that region since Pluto was first discovered it is clear that if Pluto is a planet, then dozens of other icy/rocky objects in the Kuiper Belt may also be eventually considered planets, using the criteria that they have enough gravity to be round, and orbit the sun.
+As we have learned more about that region it is clear that if Pluto is a planet, then dozens of other icy / rocky objects in the Kuiper Belt may also be considered planets, using the criteria that they have enough gravity to be round, and orbit the sun.
 The planets wouldn't seem as special if there were 50 or 60 of them.
 Perhaps we could exclude all the other balls of rock and ice in the Kuiper zone, and just let in Pluto on sentimental grounds.
 Does it matter (other than to Pluto lovers)?
-Click the image for an interesting discussion from New York Times.

 Begin your paper: develop your topic and theory, learn how to do computer searches.

 Your TA will teach you how to conduct a computer search to flesh out your topic and write your paper.
-To facilitate that we will meet in 1076 BSB this week only (one of the "fishbowls" on the first floor).
+To facilitate that we will meet in computer labs.
+Your TA will give examples of searching for articles, then you will form dyads and work through your own paper ideas.

 Look at the paper assignment to see what your term paper will consist of.
 For this week you will decide on a research question, find a theory that addresses it, and develop a hypothesis.
 Your TA will discuss the paper week, and will help you search for relevant journal articles.
 To get comfortable reading journal articles go to Guide to Psychology Articles.